Swishyfishie/R2-100DaysOfCode/README.md

 ## Iterators, Generators and a Dating profile scroller

 Today I had a short session of coding due to the fact that I want to play world of warcraft classic.
 Yep, that's my reason of not working for Tesla already.
 However, I had fun learning about iterators, generators and made a dating profile scroller.

+## Day 6

+## Github profile finder

+This should be an updated and better version of the previous github finder.
+Also, this one is built with React

+## Day 7

+## JavaScript Patterns

+Wandered around in the magic of patterns

+## Day 8

+## Mentally - bootstrap

+Started working on a revamped version of my Mentally website in bootstrap